JRC Religious School

 TZEDAKAH

 The giving of tzedakah (literally meaning justice or righteousness, commonly translated as charity) is an important value and practice in our school and community.
 Tzedakah will be collected in every class on Saturday and Sunday mornings.
-Students will decide as a class, in a developmentally appropriate fashion, where they would like their contributions to go at the end of the school year.
+We will contribute Tzedakah to a local charity in the first semester and a global Jewish charity in the second semester.
 Giving tzedakah in any amount is a mitzvah.
 Most students bring $1.00 - $5.00 to class each session.

 SHABBAT SERVICE ATTENDANCE